-In the programming period 2014-2020 the Ministry of Interior of the SR/Office of the Government Plenipotentiary for Roma Communities aims to support at least 100 social economy entities focussed on the creation of new jobs.
+In the programming period 2014-2020 the Ministry of Interior of the SR/Office of the Government Plenipotentiary for Roma Communities aims to support at least 100 social economy entities and create 500 new jobs specifically for person from MRC.
 No study has been carried out on the presence and absorption capacity of the social economy in the SR; the main benchmark was the number of applications submitted within the grant scheme of the Office of Plenipotentiary of the Government for Roma Communities, where approximately 30 applications are received annually under the priority "job creation" (support of social enterprises is the content).